-With a Painting emphasis in the Bachelor of Fine Arts Program, you’ll build strong painting skills with hands-on studio time.
+With a Painting emphasis in the Bachelor of Fine Arts degree program, you’ll build strong painting skills with hands-on studio time.
 You will also develop problem-solving and decision-making skills for all artistic disciplines in a classroom setting.

 This is an intense and immersive studio experience, coupled with inspiration from world-class art museums in the city and exposure to a wide range of visiting artists and critics.

-The structure of our curriculum allows you to focus on painting while also exploring and collaborating across other fine arts disciplines.
+The structure of our curriculum allows you to focus on painting while also exploring and collaborating across other fine arts disciplines, such as Sculpture.
 You'll expand your cultural and intellectual understanding of the world, and prepare to navigate the complexities of being an artist in today's world.